INCATools/figtools/README.md

 ## Installation Instructions

 Make sure you have the Java JDK 8 and [sbt](https://www.scala-sbt.org/) installed.
-You will also need [ImageMagick](https://www.imagemagick.org/script/download.php) installed in order to convert PDF files to PNG format, and `curl` to fetch runtime dependencies. `curl` is preinstalled on most Unix-like OS's.

-Finally, you will need [tesseract](https://github.com/tesseract-ocr/tesseract) OCR installed.
+You will also need [tesseract](https://github.com/tesseract-ocr/tesseract) OCR installed.

 On macOS, you can install all the dependencies using the following: